git-lfs/git-lfs/README.md

 [impl]: https://github.com/github/git-lfs/wiki/Implementations

+### Using LFS from other Go code

+At the moment git-lfs is only focussed on the stability of its command line interface, and the [server APIs](docs/api/README.md).
+The contents of the source packages is subject to change.
+We therefore currently discourage other Go code from depending on the git-lfs packages directly; an API to be used by external Go code may be provided in future.

 ## Core Team

 These are the humans that form the Git LFS core team, which runs the project.